 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-Ride from Salem to Silverton (15 miles by highway) via secondary roads of your choice (the map suggests some good ones).
-Just make sure you stay off the big road, Hwy 213.
-From Silverton, ride to Silver Falls State Park.
-Here there are no options: Rd #214, Silver Falls Drive, is your only route.
-This will get you up out of the valley and into the lush Oregon rain forest (at least it was pouring rain when I was there).
+Ride from Salem to Silverton (15 miles by highway) via the map’s roads.
+Or you can wander, since all roads in the valley are pretty much the same—just stay off the big road, Hwy 213.
+From Silverton, ride to Silver Falls State Park via Rd #214, Silver Falls Drive.
+This leg begins with an easy (3-5%) 8-mile climb that will get you up out of the valley and into the lush Oregon rain forest (at least it was pouring rain when I was there).
 Silver Falls themselves are a very pretty falls you can view from a turn-out if you don’t want to get off your bike.
 If you’re not in a hurry, the State Park is a fully developed area with an extensive hiking-trail system—most famously the Trail of Ten Falls—and a four-mile paved bike path, all well worth a lengthy stop if you brought your walking shoes and bike lock.

 Continue on and the road (now Silver Falls Highway) brings you back down out of the hills and returns you to the valley.
-Find your own way back to Salem via secondary roads (again, the map offers you a good route).
+Work your way back to Salem via our map’s roads.

 Shortening the route: Begin in Silverton and ride the Falls loop.

 Adding miles: There is no end to the mileage you can rack up exploring the farm roads of the Willamette Valley, but I warn you it’s all more of the same.
 Plus covered bridges.